Totto8492/tete/README.md

 ## This is a template project for my personal hobby
 It contains many destructive and experimental changes.

-Based on Embassy and rp2040-hal examples, templates, etc.
+Based on Embassy and rp2040-hal examples and templates.

 ```bash
 cargo generate totto8492/tete -n your_project_name